Skip to content

 3. Children need evangelizing.
 Once you begin to instruct anyone in the commands of God, you also owe them instruction about their inability to obey God.
 In many of our churches, children are probably the largest group of lost people who regularly attend.
 Yes, we expect parents to be evangelizing, and we seek to help equip parents to do so.
 But one way we help parents is by modeling evangelism for them.

 3. It will help you with other applications.
 Speaking to children will sharpen and strengthen your application work overall.
 It will prevent you from being generic.
 It’s all too easy for preachers to talk about lofty principles without pushing down to engage the heart.
-But if you spent time thinking through how your text connects with children, then you will inevitably improve in speaking directly into the lives of the rest of your congregation.

 4. All eyes begin to notice children more.
 Churches tend to prioritize what their pastors prioritize.
 So I’ve noticed that my applications to children have pushed the church as a whole to build intergenerational relationships.
 Various cultural forces push us to isolate into narrow affinity groups, rather than embracing the fullness of the body of Christ.
 This is one reason why my application grid includes children and the elderly — and for ways to connect the two.
-Speaking to children helps others notice them as people created to follow Christ.

 Speaking to children in our sermons is not a novel idea.
 Jonathan Edwards preached entire sermons specifically for children.